GOHEALTH, INC. CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP reminds investors that it has filed a securities class action lawsuit in the United States District Court for the Northern District of Illinois against GoHealth, Inc.

 NEW YORK and CHICAGO, Nov.
-12, 2020 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP reminds investors that it has filed a federal securities class action lawsuit against GoHealth, Inc. ("GoHealth" or the "Company") (NASDAQ: GOCO).
-The class action, filed in United States District Court for the Northern District of Illinois, Eastern Division, and docketed under 1:20-cv-05765, is on behalf of a class consisting of all persons other than Defendants who purchased or otherwise acquired GoHealth Class A common stock pursuant and/or traceable to the registration statement issued in connection with GoHealth's July 2020 initial public offering (the "IPO").
-Wolf Haldenstein is seeking to pursue remedies under the Securities Act of 1933 (the "Securities Act") against GoHealth, certain of GoHealth's officers and directors, and the private equity sponsor of the IPO and its affiliates.
+17, 2020 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that it has filed a federal securities class action lawsuit against GoHealth, Inc. (“GoHealth” or the “Company”) ( GOCO).
+The class action, filed in United States District Court for the Northern District of Illinois, Eastern Division, and docketed under 1:20-cv-05765, is on behalf of a class consisting of all persons other than Defendants who purchased or otherwise acquired GoHealth Class A common stock pursuant and/or traceable to the registration statement issued in connection with GoHealth’s July 2020 initial public offering (the “IPO”).
+Wolf Haldenstein is seeking to pursue remedies under the Securities Act of 1933 (the “Securities Act”) against GoHealth, certain of GoHealth’s officers and directors, and the private equity sponsor of the IPO and its affiliates.

 All investors who purchased shares of GoHealth and incurred losses are urged to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.